nodejs/next-10/surveys/2023-04/questions.md

     - Downloading binaries directly from Nodejs.org
     - Building Node.js from Source
     - Other

+- What package manager do you use ? (multiple choice - Other should give an input)
+    - npm
+    - yarn
+    - cnpm
+    - pnpm
+    - Other ?

 - If you use a version manager which one do you use (multiple choice - Other should give an input)
     - nvm